Theme

 What appears notable

-Based on the official repository, readers may want to notice the cloud demo, Docker setup, document parsing emphasis, template-based chunking, citation workflow, heterogeneous data-source support, APIs, and agent/MCP-related updates.
+The official repository points to a cloud demo, Docker setup, document parsing focus, template-based chunking, citation workflow, heterogeneous data-source support, APIs, and agent/MCP-related updates.

 Before using